-Act as a source of support, advice and expertise within our school and have access to the Pan Dorset Safeguarding Children Partnership, guidance and procedures (PDSCP).

-Consult with and/or refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals.

-Liaise with the Headteacher to advise of any issues and ongoing investigations.

-Ensure there is always cover for the DSL role.

-Attend and contribute to safeguarding and child protection meetings as appropriate.

-Ensure that actions attributed to the school within Child in Need and Child Protection Plans and completed and contribute to the ongoing monitoring and reviewing of such plans as part of the multi-agency group.

-Keep detailed, accurate and securely stored written or electronic records, which will include the outcomes of all actions taken.
+- Act as a source of support, advice and expertise within our school and have access to the Pan Dorset Safeguarding Children Partnership guidance and procedures (PDSCP). - Consult with and/or refer cases of suspected abuse or allegations to Children's Social Care, maintaining a detailed and accurate record of all referrals. - Liaise with the Headteacher to provide updates on any safeguarding concerns, referrals and ongoing investigations. - Ensure there is always cover for the DSL role, so a trained safeguarding lead is available at all times. - Attend and contribute to safeguarding and child protection meetings, including strategy discussions, child protection conferences and core group meetings as appropriate. - Ensure that actions attributed to the school within Child in Need, Child Protection Plans and Child in Care Plans and reviews are completed in a timely manner and contribute to the ongoing monitoring and reviewing of such plans as part of the multi-agency group. - Monitor and review multi-agency plans, contributing to risk assessments for children at risk of extra-familial harm (e.g., exploitation, county lines) - Keep detailed, accurate and securely stored written or electronic records, which will include the outcomes of all actions taken.